thanachaiphatiwach/QCP/README.md

 # Thanachai Phatiwach

 My name is Thanachai Phatiwach.

-I very love to dig deep in data to find something vital.
+I very love to dig deep in data to find something vital or insight in data world.

 My Project using R langauge and this is where the code stored.